-- 2 to 3 stalks of lemongrass, thinly sliced (see how to trim and cut lemongrass)
+- 2 to 3 stalks lemongrass thinly sliced

-- 6 tbsps. of vegetable oil (will keep the meat ultra moist)
+- 6 tablespoons vegetable oil (will keep the meat ultra moist)

-- 2 tbsp. of toasted sesame seeds (see tips) stirred with 1 tsp. of salt
+- 2 tablespoons toasted sesame seeds stirred with 1 teaspoon of salt

 - Cut the pork across the grain (see how) to about 1/4 inch thin (thinner, if you can manage it) then cut into small pieces, about 2 inches square.

-- With a mortar and pestle, pound the onion leaves, lemongrass and pepper.
+- With a mortar and pestle, pound the scallions, lemongrass and pepper.

 - Place the pork in a bowl.
 Add the lemongrass mixture, sugar, fish sauce, honey, vegetable oil and oyster sauce.
 Cover and marinate in the fridge overnight.

 - An hour before grilling, soak the bamboo skewers in water.
 That’s to prevent them from catching fire on the grill.

 - Thread the pork slices with the bamboo skewers, four to five pieces per stick.